Nothing but Thieves (album)

 Nothing but Thieves is the debut studio album by English alternative rock band Nothing but Thieves.
 It was released on 16 October 2015 in the UK through Sony Music Entertainment, and on 5 February 2016 in the US through RCA Victor.

 It was produced by Julian Emery, with additional production by Jim Irvin, Dominic Craik and Larry Hibbitt, and mixes by Cenzo Townshend and Adam Noble.

+In 2026, the song "If I Get High" was used as the introduction for season four, episode one of Invincible as a montage sequence.